zachagreenberg/King_County_Homes/README.md

 <p align="center"><img src="https://github.com/zachagreenberg/King_County_Homes/blob/main/Visualizations/month.png" width="500" height="280" /></p>

+This also proved to be statistically significant.

 ## Modeling
-For my modeling process, I ran a baseline model with little to no changes and had achieved an RMSE of approximate 151000, which immediately hit my end goal, however I decided to run with and create several other models to improve my RMSE score.
+For my modeling process, I ran a baseline model with little to no changes and had achieved an RMSE of approximate 151000, which immediately hit my end goal, however I decided to run with it and create several other models to improve my RMSE score.
 Using techniques like non linear transformations and feature selection, I ended up have to choose between three models.
 Here are there scores:

 <p align="center"><img src="https://github.com/zachagreenberg/King_County_Homes/blob/main/Visualizations/Models.png" width="300" height="180" /></p>